Let's Build Resiliency from the Roots Up

 Meal Plan

-Enjoy some nourishing food with our meal plan add.
-There's no food trucks on site so be sure to get the meal plan.
-We accommodate various diets from GF, vegan to meat and wheat.
-It's just $75 for 5 meals.
+Enjoy nourishing food with our meal plan.
+There's no food trucks on site so be sure to get the meal plan or pack foods.
+We accommodate various diets from GF, vegan to meat and wheat for just $85 for 6 meals.
+There's also a Native Foods Potluck Lunch Friday you can participate in by bringing a dish to share.

 Camping

 We encourage guests to set up a camp on the land for the weekend.
 Come as early Thurs, night or Friday any time to set up, settle in and enjoy the land.
-We will close Sunday afternoon and you're welcome to pack out then or Monday.
+We will close Sunday afternoon and you're welcome to pack out then or Monday to extend your trip one more night.

 Schedule Snapshot